exercism/java/exercises/practice/camicia/.docs/instructions.md

 # Instructions

-In this exercise, you will simulate a game very similar to the classic card game **CamiciaGame**.
+In this exercise, you will simulate a game very similar to the classic card game **Camicia**.
 Your program will receive the initial configuration of two players' decks and must simulate the game until it ends (or detect that it will never end).

 ## Rules